A topic from the subject of Biochemistry in Chemistry.

 • Genes encode enzymes that catalyze chemical reactions, allowing organisms to adapt to changing environments.

-• Mutations in genes can lead to the production of new enzymes with novel functions.
+• Mutations in genes can lead to the production of new enzymes with novel functions, or altered functions of existing enzymes.

-• Horizontal gene transfer can introduce new genetic material into a population, facilitating the acquisition of new biochemical pathways.
+• Horizontal gene transfer can introduce new genetic material into a population, facilitating the acquisition of new biochemical pathways and expanding metabolic capabilities.

-• Biochemical evolution has occurred over billions of years, resulting in a vast diversity of metabolic processes in living organisms.
+• Biochemical evolution has occurred over billions of years, resulting in a vast diversity of metabolic processes in living organisms, reflecting the adaptability of life to diverse ecological niches.

 Main Concepts: